pkgconf/pkgconf/README.md

 ## general summary

 pkgconf is a program which helps to configure compiler and linker flags for development frameworks.

-It is similar to pkg-config, but was written from scratch in the summer of 2011 to replace pkg-config, which now needs itself to build itself (or you can set a bunch of environment variables, both are pretty ugly).
+It is similar to pkg-config, but was written from scratch in the summer of 2011 to replace pkg-config, which for a while needed itself to build itself (they have since included a 'stripped down copy of glib 2.0')  Since then we have worked on improving pkg-config for embedded use.

+## usage

 Implementations of pkg-config, such as pkgconf, are typically used with the PKG_CHECK_MODULES autoconf macro.
-As far as I (nenolod) know, pkgconf is compatible with all known variations of this macro. pkgconf detects at runtime whether or not it was started as 'pkg-config', and if so, attempts to set program options such that its behaviour is similar.
+As far as we know, pkgconf is compatible with all known variations of this macro. pkgconf detects at runtime whether or not it was started as 'pkg-config', and if so, attempts to set program options such that its behaviour is similar.

-In terms of the autoconf macro, it is possible to specify the PKG_CONFIG environment variable, so that you can test pkgconf without overwriting your pkg-config binary.  (hint: export PKG_CONFIG=/usr/bin/pkgconf)  However, if you do this, it will be running in native mode, so you may have some very strange results as the dependency graph is compiled differently in native mode.
+In terms of the autoconf macro, it is possible to specify the PKG_CONFIG environment variable, so that you can test pkgconf without overwriting your pkg-config binary.
+Some other build systems may also respect the PKG_CONFIG environment variable.

+To set the enviornment variable on the bourne shell and clones (i.e. bash), you can run:

+    $ export PKG_CONFIG=/usr/bin/pkgconf

 ## technical design (why pkgconf is better for distros)